heikkiket/gallery/README.md

 There is a simple, alpha-level utility called `gallery` that can be used to manipulate this gallery.
 Currently it has two functions.

 ### gallery list
-This command lists all the pictures in the gallery.toml.
+This command lists all the pictures in the library.toml.
 It checks that every image really exists on the disk and prints out *** FILE MISSING *** for ones that don't exist.
-Just go to the directory where gallery.toml sits and issue this command there.
+Just go to the directory where library.toml sits and issue this command there.

 You can also filter pictures by tag: